Studies: Autism risk linked to herpes infection during early pregnancy

-NEW YORK - Scientists from Colombia University and the Norwegian Institute of Public Heath have discovered that women actively infected with genital herpes during early pregnancy was twice as likely to have a child diagnosed with autism spectrum disorder (ASD) later on in life.
+NEW YORK - Scientists from Colombia University and the Norwegian Institute of Public Heath have discovered that women actively infected with genital herpes during early pregnancy are twice as likely to have a child diagnosed with autism spectrum disorder (ASD).

 "We believe the mother's immune response to HSV-2 could be disrupting fetal central nervous system development, raising risk for autism," says lead author Milada Mahic, a post-doctoral research scientist with Colombia University's Center for Infection and Immunity and the Norwegian Institute of Public Health.